TradeBid Arbitration Policy

 1. Wearable Items

 Wearable Items are parts of the vehicle that the manufacturer recognises the need for replacement or adjustment during the expected life of the vehicle.
-These items are norm the owner’s manual for routine check and replacement and include, but are not limited to: wipers, brake pads, shoes, rotors, calipers, belts, hoses, tires, lubricants, fluids, timing filters, manual clutch, shocks and struts.
+These items are norm the owner’s manual for routine check and replacement and include, but are not limited to: wipers, keys (remotes & fobs), brake pads, shoes, rotors, calipers, belts, hoses, tyres, lubricants, fluids, timing filters, manual clutch (flywheel and all internal components), shocks, springs and struts.
 Normal exterior wear and tear means damage that would be considered normal wear and tear given the distance travelled and the age of the vehicle and is easily seen, such that do not break the paint, minor nicks, cuts and/or scuffs.
 Noise and inherent conditions. arbitration cannot be based on noises or conditions that are inherent or typical to a particular model or manufacturer, unless deemed “excessive arbitrator on non-warranty items.
 OEM dealer warranty guidelines will be used where applicable to determine whether the condition is excessive.

 1. Acceptance